ivanmak/dmsn-2021-pg13/README.md

 * Bitcoin OTC data set from https://snap.stanford.edu/data/soc-sign-bitcoin-otc.html
 * REV2 algorithm from https://github.com/horizonly/Rev2-model (This coursework has modified the code so that it runs smoothly on Python 3)

-## Technologies
-The coursework is done with Python 3 withe the use of the following libraries:
-* Pandas
-* NumPy
-* NetworkX
-* Matplotlib
-* Seaborn

 ## Files
 Some notable files:
 * [bitcoinotc.ipynb](https://github.com/ivanmak/dmsn-2021-pg13/blob/main/bitcoinotc.ipynb): Basic network visualisations and statistics generated during early stage of the coursework.